-Marketing One-stop e-Government Solutions: the European OneStopGov Project
+Matters of Conceptualization and Security in the Building of One-stop-shop e-Government Solutions in Europe: Experiences from the European OneStopGov Project

 Marios Chatzidimitriou and Adamantios Koumpis

 Abstract-From our experience gathered from OneStopGov as well as other e-Government research projects, we present matters of conceptualization of one-stop-shop e-Government solutions, focusing on ones that follow the life event approach.
 We look at the aspects that need to be considered regarding the public sector, who is the main target of e-Government solutions, we have a view of the market and finally we consider data privacy and safety issues that need to be taken into account.